fkie-cad/Logprep/doc/source/user_manual/configuration/connector.rst

 The hmac itself will be calculated with python's :code:`hashlib.sha256` algorithm and the compression is based on the :code:`zlib` library.

+**version_info_target_field**

-Furthermore it is possible to automatically add the logprep version and the used configuration version to every processed event.
+If required it is possible to automatically add the logprep version and the used configuration version to every incoming log message.
 This helps to keep track of the processing of the events when the configuration is changing often.
 To enable adding the versions to each event the keyword :code:`version_info_target_field` has to be set under the field :code:`preprocessing`.
+It defines the name of the parent field under which the version info should be given.
 The example at the bottom of this page includes this configuration.
-If the field :code:`preprocessing` and :code:`version_info_target_field` is not present then no version information is added to the event.
+If the field :code:`preprocessing` and :code:`version_info_target_field` are not present then no version information is added to the event.
 The following json shows a snippet of an event with the added version information.
+The configuration was set to :code:`version_info_target_field: version_info`

 ..  code-block:: json
     :linenos: